Geometry of Degeneracy in Potential and Density Space

-For some classical literature that presents more interesting properties in particular of the Roman surface, see \citet{cayley1873steiner} and \citet[§46]{hilbert-geometry-book}.
+For some classical literature that presents more interesting properties in particular of the Roman surface, see \citet{clebsch1867}, \citet{cayley1873steiner}, \citet{lacour1898} and \citet[§46]{hilbert-geometry-book}.
 Very recently, the possibility of physically realizing the Roman surface by a spin-induced polarization vector in a particular cubic crystal was reported in \citet{liu2022physical-Roman-surf}.
 The example of the Roman surface as the degeneracy region for $v=0$ in a tetrahedron graph clearly shows that while an individual ground-state density does not need to reflect the symmetry of the system, the whole degeneracy region does.

 After this discovery, we expect even more intricate geometric objects for $g=3,\kappa<2$ or $g>3$.
 However, it is clear from the fact that a higher-dimensional $\mathcal{U}$ is composed of lower-dimensional subspaces that all $D_\R$ are parametrized families of other $D_\R$ of lower degree, just like the Roman surface can be constructed from a family of ellipses (see Figure~\ref{fig:Roman-surf-Ellipse}).
 Note that in the case $\kappa=0$ the full Veronese variety is retained as a density region since all factors in \eqref{eq:P-nu-map} are linearly independent.
 This actually happens in the cuboctrahedron-graph example presented in in Sec.~VI.E of \citet{DFT-graphs} that is also discussed in Section~\ref{sec:non-pure-v-rep} here.
 For general $(g,\kappa)$ a further subclassification, like it was conducted by \citet{degen1994} for $(g,\kappa)=(3,2)$ and which was briefly discussed above, seems entirely possible.